COMMENT: Czech growth to disappoint as eurozone recession hits

 The very high household saving rate in Czechia and the sharp fall in inflation we expect there this year means there is scope for consumer spending to recover over the coming quarters.
 But we think consumers will still exercise caution and that a euro-zone recession will weigh on the export sector.
 Our forecast for the Czech economy to contract by 0.5% in 2023 is below the consensus and central bank’s forecast.

-The Czech economy slipped into technical recession in the second half of last year as GDP contracted by 0.3% q/q in Q3 and 0.4% q/q in Q4.
+The Czech economy slipped into technical recession in the second half of last year as GDP contracted by 0.3% quarter on quarter in Q3 and 0.4% q/q in Q4.
 While this weak performance was similar to elsewhere in Central and Eastern Europe, Czechia’s economy stands out as one in which the post-pandemic recovery has been very slow.
 Unlike in most other countries, GDP has failed to return to its pre-pandemic level.

 The underperformance of the Czech economy can be pinned on weakness in household consumption, which has fallen for the past five consecutive quarters and is now 8% below its pre-pandemic level.
 This accounts for almost all of the post-pandemic divergence with other economies in the region.

 This is partly a result of weak income growth.
-The latest household disposable income data (available until Q3 2022) show that real household income was slightly below its pre-pandemic level in Czechia, but above it in Hungary and Poland.
+The latest household disposable income data (available until Q3 2022) show that real household income was slightly below its pre-pandemic level in Czechia, but above that in Hungary and Poland.
 More timely wage data show that nominal wage growth has been much weaker and that Czechia suffered a larger fall in real wages last year as inflation surged.

 Real wage growth (% y/y, 3m average).